Get The Top News In Search

 5. The method of claim 1, wherein the attribute has been determined to correspond to a place name by comparing facts containing the same attribute

-I am reminded of the NAP (Name, address, phone number) consistency that is talked about in mentions of a place in local search for Google.
+I am reminded of the NAP (Name, address, phone number) consistency discussed in mentions of a place in local search for Google.

-The new version of the patent seems to focus a lot more on tagging place names as they are mentioned with geographical coordinates, such as latitude and longitude (as seen in the illustrations in the patent.
+The new version of the patent focuses a lot more on tagging place names as they are mentioned with geographical coordinates, such as latitude and longitude (as seen in the patent illustrations).
 If we look at some of the initial claims for the new patent, we see this new focus:

 3. The method of claim 2, wherein tagging includes converting the first potential place name into a hyperlink to a map view.

-4. The method of claim 1, wherein disambiguating between the conflicting possible geographic location coordinates includes examining a source document from the one or more source documents for context.
+4. The method of claim 1, wherein disambiguating between the conflicting possible geographic location coordinates, includes examining a source document from source documents for context.

-5. The method of claim 1, wherein determining geographic location coordinates for the first potential place name comprises examining a plurality of place names, wherein each of the plurality of place names has been tagged previously with its respective geographic location coordinates.
+5. The method of claim 1, wherein determining geographic location coordinates for the first potential place name comprises examining a plurality of place names.
+Each of the plurality of place names has been tagged previously with its respective geographic location coordinates.

 The new version of the patent is here: